 Implementation of the Countywide Green Infrastructure Plan will ensure compliance with this guideline.
-If the preliminary plan and TCPI are revised to provide additional preservation of woodland to protect the stream valleys and tracts of contiguous woodland to be placed in HOA open space or as dedicated parkland, then a conservation network appropriate for this property can be established and maintained.
+The preliminary plan and TCPI provide preservation of woodland to protect the stream valleys and tracts of contiguous woodland to be placed in HOA open space or as dedicated parkland, which create a conservation network appropriate for this property.